-AHP officers will continue to make presentations ranging from impromptu carrier safety meetings to organized events sponsored by carrier associations reliant on CMV operations for the transportation of goods and services.
+AHP officers conducts outreach visits with carriers, and will continue to make presentations ranging from impromptu carrier safety meetings to organized events sponsored by carrier associations reliant on CMV operations for the transportation of goods and services.
 Examples of such carrier associations are as follows: Arkansas Trucking Association, Arkansas Timber Producers Association, Arkansas Farm Bureau and the Arkansas Agricultural Aviation Association (AAAA Fly-ins).
 A number of these programs have been held in cooperation with Arkansas' FMCSA Division Office.